Last Updated on May 9, 2023

 Intra-Union Regime

-The Intra-Union immigration regime countries include Austria, Denmark, Germany, Norway, Netherlands and Switzerland.
+The countries with intra-union immigration regimes include Austria, Denmark, Germany, Norway, Netherlands, and Switzerland.

 Kafala Immigration Regime

 The Kafala immigration regime (Gulf States) includes Bahrain, Oman, Kuwait, Saudi Arabia, Qatar and the United Arab Emirates (UAE).
-The Kafala regimes have unique immigration systems largely based on economic conditions.
-Employment-based options are available for both high-skilled and low-skilled workers.
+These countries have unique immigration systems largely based on economic conditions.
+These countries often offer employment-based options for both high-skilled and low-skilled workers.

-Migration levels are high across the Gulf States, although Saudi Arabia and the UAE have the third and fifth largest immigration populations in the world, respectively, according to the International Labour Organization.
+Migration levels are high across the Gulf States.
+However, according to the International Labour Organization, Saudi Arabia and the UAE have the third and fifth largest immigration populations in the world, respectively.
 While the Kafala regimes have large immigrant populations, they tend to support temporary work but don’t offer many opportunities for naturalization and permanent residency.

 Key characteristics of the Gulf States include: